tanayrs/SegwayPathFollower/README.md

 # Segway Trajectory Tracking Simulation

-## Overview
+## Introduction
-This repository contains a MATLAB-based simulation for trajectory tracking of a Segway robot in 3D.
-The project models the Segway's nonlinear and linear dynamics, implements various controllers (PID and LQR), and visualizes the robot's motion as it follows a set of waypoints.
+The goal of this project is to develop a 3-D trajectory tracking controller for a Segway in simulation.
+The work begins with a complete derivation of the Equations of Motion (EoM), followed by the design of PID controllers for balancing and steering, and LQR controllers for balancing and steering.
+Additionally, waypoint generators and controllers are implemented to update the target pose and trace the desired trajectory.
+This project was undertaken as part of the RO3003: Control, Autonomy, Planning, and Navigation course.

 ## File Structure